istio/istio.io/content/en/docs/setup/upgrade/index.md

 sidecar will be automatically re-injected.

 {{< warning >}}
 Your `kubectl` version must be >= 1.15 to run the following command.
-Upgade if necessary.
+Upgrade if necessary.
 {{< /warning >}}

 {{< text bash >}}